isomerpages/govtech-gobusiness-main/_covid-faqs/app-procedure-for-services.md

     - title: I am unable to declare/submit my manpower details.
 What should I do?
       content: |
         If your business has a ‘Permitted’ status, you are no longer required to submit manpower details and hence will not be able to see the “Submit Manpower” button on the portal.
-If you are operating on a General Exemption approval but are facing issues with manpower submission, please write to MTI at Covid_GoBusiness@mti.gov.sg
+If you are operating on a General Exemption approval but are facing issues with manpower submission, please write to MTI at <covid_gobusiness@mti.gov.sg>{:target="_blank"}

         Please also note that there may be conditions imposed on the approval of your general exemption.
 These conditions will be indicated in your official email notification of approval.
 Alternatively, you may also login to [GoBusiness portal](https://foodservices.gobusiness.gov.sg/exemptions/login){:target="_blank"} to check your exemption application for any conditions to your approval.